 Most Library e-resources, including databases and online journals, are Athens-authenticated to restrict access to authorised users.
-Newman students and staff, on or off campus, can now use their IT Services Network username and password, used for Newman e-mail, Intranet and Moodle, to access e-resources.
+Newman Staff and Students, on or off campus, can now use their username and password (used to access MyNewman, Newmail, Mahara, SharePoint and Moodle) to access e-resources.

 Don't know your IT Services network username and password?
 Please visit the IT Services helpdesk in the Hub, or email firstname.lastname@example.org.

 For seamless access to Athens resources, please read on....

 |HOW TO ACCESS ATHENS E-RESOURCES||PICK UP OUR ATHENS INSTITUTIONAL COOKIE|

 |How to install the Athens cookie on your pc|